stevemac321/5_Class_Embedded_Keras/README.md

 This repository is **not a complete STM32 project**, but a **walkthrough** showing how to build, validate, and deploy a 5-class sentiment classifier on embedded hardware using Keras, TF-IDF vectorization, and X-CUBE-AI.

 It upgrades a previous 3-class naive model with finer granularity and full parity between desktop and embedded inference.

 ---

+## ⚠️ Note on Model Output and Sentiment Interpretation

+While tokenization and class probabilities align with training labels, some semantic mismatches occur due to limited contextual understanding.
+For example, positive phrases like “A masterpiece” may be classified as **Extreme Negative** because the model lacks deeper context training.

+This highlights a common limitation in supervised models trained on user-labeled data without extensive semantic context.
+Interpret outputs carefully and consider expanding training data or applying context-aware techniques for improved accuracy.

+---